NHTSA could tap unexercised authority to speed Takata recalls

 In 2000, Congress amended the Safety Act to grant the U.S. transportation secretary authority to require manufacturers to accelerate remedies if a recall program cannot be completed within a reasonable time and poses a risk of serious injury or death.

-NHTSA has urged owners of certain vehicles from several automakers including Toyota Motor Corp (7203.T), Honda Motor Co (7267.T), Ford Motor Co (F.N) and GM (GM.N) to replace the air bags as soon as possible.
+NHTSA has urged owners of certain vehicles from several automakers including Toyota Motor Corp, Honda Motor Co , Ford Motor Co and GM to replace the air bags as soon as possible.
 Those efforts have been dogged by supply issues.

 Some auto industry officials said parts issues are already being addressed in discussions with Takata and other suppliers.